Student Services and Responsibilities

 Your PolarExpress card is valid for two years after your last affiliation with the university.
-All privileges are eliminated upon departure from the university, with the exception of Bear Bucks and Munch Money access.
+All privileges are eliminated upon departure from the university, with the exception of Bear Bucks.
 Holders who return to the university system within two years and no longer have their PolarExpress card must buy a replacement card.

 Your PolarExpress card will be updated when you register.
 There is no need to come to the PolarExpress office to have it activated.
 If your card does not have your UA ID number printed in the lower right-hand corner, please bring it to the PolarExpress office to exchange it for a new one at no charge.
 Cards that do not display a UA ID number will no longer work in the PolarExpress system.

-There is a $15 fee for the first replacement card, $20 for the second, $25 for the third and any additional replacements.
-If your card is lost, stolen or damaged, you must report it immediately by calling 907-474-7657 to deactivate your card.
-Replacement cards can be obtained at the Bursar's Office on the first floor of Signers' Hall.
-If you locate your card after reporting it lost, you must come to our office to reactivate it.
+There is a $10 fee for a replacement card.
+If your card is lost, stolen or damaged, you must report it immediately by calling 907-474-7384 to deactivate your card.
+Replacement cards can be obtained at the Bursar's Office, on the first floor of Signers' Hall.
+If you find your card after reporting it lost, you must come to our office to reactivate it.